Yashoda: Etymology

 The name Yashoda means 'one who is giver (da, दा) of fame or glory (Yash, यश)'.

 Legends

 Origin

-According to the Bhagavata Purana, Yashoda was the incarnation of Dhara, the wife of the Vasu, Drona.
-Little is known about Yashoda's early life, other than her marriage with Nanda.
+According to the Bhagavata Purana, Yashoda was the incarnation of the wife of the Vasu, Drona.
+Little is known about Yashoda's early life, other than her marriage to Nanda.

-Yashoda's Father Sri Sumukha was the treasurer and a wealthy trader of Vraja.
-He is mentioned to have had a very long beard as fair as the white conchshell, and his skin complexion was as dark as the ripe Indian blackberry.
-He had an elder sister named Veekshanashobhini (IAST : Vīkṣaṇaśobhini) who was married to a wealthy family of Gomatiksetra (present-day Sultanpur dist., UP).
-Sumukha also had a younger brother named Charumukha (IAST : Cārumukha) who had a wife named Bālakagopikā of Vrindavana.

-Yashoda's Mother Sri Pataladevi (IAST : Pāṭaḷādevī) was from a wealthy and respected mercantile family of seafaring traders from the ancient city of Patala located at the mouth of Indus river in the Sindhu kingdom, which is presently near Thatta, Sindh.
-Her skin is said to be as soft as the rose petals, known as Pāṭaḷa in Sanskrit.
-Her family was an ardent devotee of Mother Kali and used to worship her before seafaring.

 Kamsa, the ruler of Mathura, had decided to kill Krishna as soon as he was born.
-In order to protect Krishna from Kamsa, Krishna and Yoganidra or Yogamaya were born at the same time from the wombs of Devaki and Yashoda, respectively, and were exchanged by Vasudeva Anakadundubhi.
-Krishna survived as the foster son of Yashoda.
+In order to protect Krishna from Kamsa, Krishna and Yogamaya were born at the same time from the wombs of Devaki and Yashoda, respectively, and were exchanged by Vasudeva Anakadundubhi.
+Krishna survived and was raised as the foster-son of Yashoda.